 Become a Tutor

-Due to COVID, we will be unable to hire any students located internationally, so please take that into consideration when applying.
-Also note that preference will be given to applicants who will be located in/local to Rochester, NY during the Fall 2021 semester.
+We will be unable to hire any students located internationally, so please take that into consideration when applying.
+Also note that preference will be given to applicants who will be located in/local to Rochester, NY during the fall 2022 semester.
 Other applicants will be considered but only eligible for hire upon administrative approval.

-CETL makes tutor selections based on subject demand.
+The Learning Center makes tutor selections based on subject demand.
 While we hire an array of tutors for different subjects, chemistry, biology, data science, computer science, physics, engineering, economics, and math are all high demand subjects and therefore make for desirable applicants.
-CETL will notify you before the end of the semester regarding an interview or to let you know the positions have been filled.
+The Learning Center will notify you before the end of the semester regarding an interview or to let you know the positions have been filled.
 Please feel free to apply again next semester if you are not chosen during this round of hiring.